Julienexe/CSC2218-Group-4-Project-2025/README.md

 # note-app
-##  Note taking app in Kivy and Firebase
+##  Note taking app in Flet and Firebase